Rahios/Sectraplugin_Frontend/README.md

 - **Nginx**: To serve web files and handle HTTPS requests.

 ## Deployed Application
-The webapp is deployed on the following URL : [https://vlbeltbsectra.hevs.ch/] (https://vlbeltbsectra.hevs.ch/)
+The webapp is deployed on the following URL : [Sectra web app] (https://vlbeltbsectra.hevs.ch/)

 ## Project Architecture